 Children’s books are not an easy task to take on, especially if you’re a first-time author.
 It may seem like an easy task at the beginning but if you want it to be a book worth reading, you should really put some thought into the process.
 It’s not all about rhyming and fun illustrations.
 As a writer, you’ll need to research, plan and execute before you decide to print.
 Printing the books without a publisher will make you the marketer as well if you plan on selling the book.
 So, planning a marketing strategy will also come into play once you have your final copies.

 Once you have the text and images, PrintingCenterUSA will be here to help with the printing process.
 You can drag and drop with our free online design tool or simply upload your PDF ready proof.
-You write the book and we’ll print it!
+So skip the traditional publishing route and start your book plan today.
+You write the book and we’ll print it.

 Instant Booklet Pricing: Learn More